qualiture/BASEnvSync/README.md

 ### Importing settings to target Dev Space

 - Drag the downloaded `bas-env.zip` file into the Explorer.

+- Open the Command Palette, and execute **Import BAS environment settings**

-- From a terminal, navigate to the path where you stored the `bas-env.zip` file.
+- A file dialog opens which lkets you select the uploaded `bas-env.zip` file.
-- Execute the following command to import the settings:

-    ```bash
-    $ BASEnvSync -i bas-env.zip  # shorthand: bes -i bas-env.zip
-    ```

-- Restart BAS
+- After the settings have been loaded, open a new terminal and examine the applied changes.

 ## Roadmap